Learning Hub

 Will my kids choose good friends?
 Will they do well academically?
 Will they make wise choices when I’m not around to guide them?
 It’s normal to consider questions like these.
 However, if you feel the answer is “no” to any of those reflective questions, anxiety can begin to rise.
 And that’s when so many of us will start micromanaging our kids.

 Control is your brain’s natural coping response.
-When you feel internally out of control, your brain wants you to take charge of the situation, so you can feel less anxious.
+When you feel internally out of control, your brain wants you to take charge of the situation so that you can feel less anxious.
+This kind of reaction is problematic for parenting.
+Why?
+Because you cannot parent from wisdom when your brain is stuck in an anxiety-control pattern.

-The cycle of anxiety and micromanagement
+The cycle of anxiety and the micromanaging parent

 As they live out my negative projections, I rationalize doing things for them that they ought to be responsible for themselves…